 Evidence reveals that workplace spirituality programs have many benefits.
 While they lead to positive personal human health and psychological wellbeing, spin-offs are improved employee commitment, productivity, and reduced absenteeism (staying away from work)(van de Walt & De Klerk 2014).

 Moreover, workplace spirituality is recognized to increase integrity (also called spiritual integrity), motivation, job satisfaction, and worker’s performance in general (Cavanaugh & Bandsuch 2002; Pawar 2009).

 To go on, workplace spirituality is also shown to reduce staff turnover rates.
 One of the explanations is that leaders having spiritual values are as leaders judged as more effective.
 Studies of leaders judged as more effective show that they increase work satisfaction, motivation, productivity, and profits – as mentioned before.

-The above are the main benefits of workplace spirituality as confirmed again and again through different types of research methods.
-After looking into how to encourage and implement a culture of spirituality in the workplace, we shall return to explain benefits in more detail.
+The above are the main benefits of workplace spirituality as confirmed again and again through different types of research and with various methods.
+Next, we’ll be looking into how to encourage and implement a culture of spirituality in the workplace, and then we shall return to explain the benefits of workplace spirituality in more detail.

 Spiritual Developments: How to Encourage Workplace Spirituality

 The following are some tips, tools, guidelines, and background understandings for actually encouraging a workplace spirituality culture in practice.

 - Work with your purpose and turn it into a brand agenda, which is about what you support your clients, customers, students, or alike in doing.
 To do this you must be clear on your mission (how you are going to enable clients to do it) and vision (what the world looks like when this has come to be).

 - Make your purpose greater than the individual.
 Be deliberate about engaging a vision of betterment of mankind or the planet, or similar.